The Reality Subtext extends past the Fourth Wall

 - Heck, Stephen King's work in general is one giant Reality Subtext.
 He's a teacher who used to work at an industrial laundry?
 His first novel deals with school life with a protagonist whose mother works at an industrial laundry.
 He makes it big as a writer?
 Salem's Lot has a writer protagonist (as do many of his other stories) and The Shining has a teacher-turned-writer protagonist.
 He lives in Maine?
 His stories take place in Maine.
 He moves to Colorado?
 His stories take place in Colorado.
 He becomes an alcoholic and addicted to different meds?
 His stories start featuring metaphors for addiction or outright addiction.
 Seriously, just track the recurring features in his work and you've basically written a biography for him.

 - Specifically, he openly admits to being coked out of his mind while writing "The Tommy Knockers".
 Said story features a group of people who find a deadly object which grants them great amounts of energy and a superficial kind of creativity, and then kills them with a slow wasting disease.
 Nose bleeds feature prominently.
+In perhaps the most on-the-nose example, the first invention created under the influence of the alien object is a psychic typewriter that effortlessly translates broad story ideas into beautifully written manuscripts.

 - The Dementors in Harry Potter are the personified result of Rowling's own battle with depression.

 - She's also mentioned several times that her mother's death significantly affected her writing, especially in regards to the themes of love and death in the story.
+One of the most haunting moments in the first book is when Harry finds the Mirror of Erised, which shows him his long-dead parents, looking at him and smiling with pride.

 - Actress Clara Salaman wrote her novel Shame on You based on her own experiences of growing up in a religious cult, reported by some sources to be the St James School of The School Of Economic Science.